MateuszKas/public_lectures/Advanced databases 2022/Lab 11(Iot simulation)/readme.md

-## Introduction

-The aim of this laboratory is to familiarize participants with database management systems ([DBMS](https://en.wikipedia.org/wiki/Database#Database_management_system)) and the basic principles of their use in Industry 4.0.
-In these classes, we will use [SQLite](https://www.sqlite.org/index.html)

-## Measurement collection system simulator
+# Measurement collection system simulator

 The main task of database systems is to collect data for easy processing and analysis.
 In this part of the workshop, we will present a measurement simulator that we will use in further exercises.